ginkage/CeilingCW-C6/README.md

 | Supported Targets | ESP32-C6 | ESP32-H2 |
 | ----------------- | -------- | -------- |

-# Light Bulb Example
+# Ceiling Light based on WT0132C6-S5 module

-This test code shows how to configure Zigbee end device and use it as HA on/off light bulb.
+This code shows how to configure Zigbee router device and use it as HA CW light.

 The ESP Zigbee SDK provides more examples and tools for productization:
 * [ESP Zigbee SDK Docs](https://docs.espressif.com/projects/esp-zigbee-sdk)